 With step 4, you create a secure string password to use as the Administrator password in the domain you are creating.
-This step produces output.
+This step produces no output.

 Before you promote a server to be a DC, it’s useful to test to ensure that a promotion would be successful as far as possible.
 In step 5, you use the Test-ADDSForestInstallation command to check whether you can promote DC1 to be a DC in the Reskit.Org domain.
 The output of this command looks like this: